 Can I get private lessons?

-A number of coaches in WA take private lessons, however the availability of these coaches and cost of lessons are determined by the coaches themselves.
-If you are interested in private lessons Cavaliers can provide you with a list of names to contact but can not guarantee any availability.
+A number of coaches in WA take private lessons.
+Availability of coaches and cost of lessons are determined by the coaches themselves.
+If you are interested in private lessons, Cavaliers can provide you with contacts to approach.

 How big is fencing in WA?